shahabfar/Persia.Net/README.md

 var humanizedPersian = date.HumanizePassedPersianDateTime(TimeUnit.Days);
 ```
 In this example, `HumanizePassedPersianDateTime` will return the elapsed time since the specified date, expressed solely in terms of days.
 This allows for a more focused representation of the elapsed time.
-Here is the enumerable `TimeUnit` values:
+Here are the enumerable `TimeUnit` values:

  ```Years
     Months